-Germany, centre of culture and curves
+Germany, center of culture and curves

 Yes, there are many, many breathtaking curves, and a lot of culture.
 But you also get fascinating landscapes and centuries old cultural heritage, biker-friendly accommodation and a lot of Autobahn.
 Don’t forget the famous Nürburgring and famous Black Forest, which are so much more enjoyable on two wheels.